ibrahimAbdulbasit/aed-symbol-font/README.md

 **This implementation is inspired by Dom Monhardt's approach** detailed in his blog post ["🇸🇦🪙 The New Saudi Riyal Symbol and the Future of GCC Currencies"](https://www.one-fs.com/p/the-new-saudi-riyal-symbol-and-the), where he developed a custom font solution for the Saudi Riyal symbol.

-**NewAED is a derivative work based on Inter**, with modifications focused on providing a dedicated AED currency symbol.
+**Newaed is a derivative work based on Inter**, with modifications focused on providing a dedicated AED currency symbol.
 The font has been modified from the original Inter typeface created by Rasmus Andersson.

 The font contains a subset of characters, focusing specifically on the AED symbol while maintaining typographic consistency with the Inter font family.